capitalChurch/CapitalChurch.Address/README.md

 After source code cloned; To start project on you machine, just follow these steps

-Run project and database

 Setup database

 ```
 docker-compose -f./database/docker-compose.yml up --build -d
 ```

-After that you can try connect to local database created by docker
+After that you can try connect to Postgres local database created by docker

 With:
 * User - address